mitranim/statil/readme.md

 ## Description

-Statil is a templating utility for static websites, intended to be used inside a Node.js script or a build system.
+Templating utility for static websites, intended for a Node.js script or build system.
 Simplistic and low-level.
 Supports YAML [front matter](https://github.com/jxson/front-matter), like Jekyll.
+Uses JavaScript for template scripting.

 If you're unfamiliar with the idea of a static site, it's a site pre-rendered from a bunch of templates into a collection of complete HTML pages.
 It can be served by a fast static server like nginx or a service like GitHub Pages.
 Great for stateless sites like repository documentation or a personal blog.